TGoldsack1/biolaysumm/index.md

 ### Updates
 {: #news}
 - **March 6th, 2023** - More details on the evaluation protocol have been added to the [Evaluation](#eval) section.
+- **April 5th, 2023** - The [evaluation](#eval) protocol has been altered slightly due to reliability issues with the FactCC metric, and the evaluation scripts have now been released for participants on GitHub.
+- **April 5th, 2023** - New competition pages for each subtask have been published, and the [registration](#reg) links have been updated.

 ### Important Dates
 {: #dates}